[Last updated: 1 January 2025, unless otherwise noted]

 If the bidder (or any person acting in concert with a bidder), has acquired securities in the target within the six-month period before the commencement of the offer period, then the minimum offer price must be (i) identical to, or where appropriate, similar to the highest consideration paid by the bidder for those acquisitions and (ii) accompanied by a cash consideration, at not less than the highest cash consideration paid if the shares that carry 5% or more of the voting rights were acquired for cash.
 If the bidder considers that the highest consideration for historic acquisitions ought not to apply in a particular case, it may consult the TRP for approval to adjust the offer consideration.

-Further, for six months after the later of the (i) closing date of an offer; or (ii) date on which the offer became unconditional, the bidder or its concert parties may not make a second offer to shareholders of the target on more favourable terms than those made under the original offer.
+Further, for six months after the later of the (i) closing date of an offer; or (ii) date on which the offer became unconditional, the bidder or its concert parties may not make a second offer to shareholders of the target on more favorable terms than those made under the original offer.

 4.5 Form of consideration

-The acquisition consideration may be discharged in cash or shares, or a combination of cash and shares. are acquired, then the offer mus.
+The acquisition consideration may be discharged in cash or shares, or a combination of cash and shares.

 Where the consideration is wholly or partly in cash, the bidder must provide the TRP with an irrevocable unconditional guarantee issued by a South African registered bank, or an irrevocable unconditional confirmation from a third party that sufficient cash is held in escrow, to provide security for payment of the consideration.
 Such confirmation must be provided both at the time that the firm intention announcement is made and also on posting of the offer circular to shareholders.
 It is therefore not possible for the bid to be conditional on the bidder obtaining finance.